msyk/FMDataAPI/README.md

     Add getTargetTable(), getTotalCount(), getFoundCount(), getReturnedCount() to FMDataAPI class.
 - 2019-09-12: [Ver.19]
     Add the duplicate() method to the FileMakerLayout class.
 Thanks to schube.
+- 2019-09-16: [Ver.20]
+    The default values  of limit and range parameters are changed to 0 and both just applied for over 0 values.
+Thanks to schube.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class